 Levels of annual membership include:

-Membership offers opportunities for greater involvement with the inner workings of the Center through the benefits listed below:
+Membership offers opportunities for greater involvement with the inner workings of the Center.

 You can enjoy lifetime membership benefits by establishing a Director's Circle endowment, which will provide an annual distribution to the Center equivalent to your Director's Circle membership so that you can continue your support of the Director's initiatives in perpetuity.
 Donors participating in a five-year pledge period are asked to consider an annual gift to the Director's Circle until the endowment is fully funded.
 The minimum level to establish a named Director's Circle endowment is $25,000 payable outright or as a pledge of up to five years.